 Sacks is hoping that she can get placed on a list to receive a heart transplant, which congestive heart failure has made necessary.
 At one point her life expectancy was age 40.
 She has already surpassed that by 21 years, and plans to keep breaking records.

-She added, “The issue is not just quantity of life but quality of life.
-That’s the key – focus on what you can do, and not what you can’t do.
+“The issue is not just quantity of life but quality of life.
+That’s the key: Focus on what you can do, and not what you can’t do.
 That is what gets me up in the morning and gets me moving forward.
 I think a lot of people when they get sick focus on that.”

 She adds, “My favorite word, and the core of my life, is the word ‘resilience.’
 No matter what gets thrown at you, you can bounce back and bounce back and bounce back.”